 However you see it, the often-overlooked installation created by famed artist Sol LeWitt in Atlanta’s historic Old Fourth Ward is a conversation starter.
-The public art piece “54 Columns” has been causing controversy since it was installed in the neighborhood in 1999.
+The public art piece “54 Columns” has been causing controversy since it was installed in the neighborhood in 1999 as Fulton County’s first piece of commissioned public art.

 Some have wondered if the 54 concrete columns are there as a shell for a forthcoming structure, or the remnants of an already destroyed building.
 Some think the minimalist construction strains the boundaries of what we should consider art.
 Others admire the piece for the way the viewer can interact with it, moving in and out of the large columns.